cenchat/cenchat.github.io/_posts/2019-06-06-modern-alternative-to-disqus.md

 ## Comments Have Moved to Social Media

-[Popular websites](https://www.niemanlab.org/2015/09/what-happened-after-7-news-sites-got-rid-of-reader-comments/) have already disabled their WordPress comments completely (site-wide) in favor of moving the conversations to social media because of 2 reasons:
+[Popular websites](https://www.niemanlab.org/2015/09/what-happened-after-7-news-sites-got-rid-of-reader-comments/) have already disabled their comments completely in favor of moving the conversations to social media because of 2 reasons:

 1. **Less moderation for bloggers**.
 It can be time consuming to moderate comments.
 Leaving it alone risks having the toxic ones to be associated to your article.
 2. **Impact of social media**.
 For the majority, they would discover your articles on social media when their circle of friends shares it.
 Thus, it's more natural for them to continue the engagements there.